Wecasa Terms and Conditions

 By the Partner:

-• if a legal or regulatory obligation makes it impossible for the Partner to respect the thirty (30) day notice period.
+• If a legal or regulatory obligation makes it impossible for the Partner to respect the thirty (30) day notice period.

 By Wecasa:

-• if a legal obligation or regulation makes it impossible for Wecasa to respect the thirty (30) day notice period.
+• If a legal obligation or regulation makes it impossible for Wecasa to respect the thirty (30) day notice period.

 The party wishing to terminate the T&C agreement must send the other party an email to the following addresses (as applicable):

-• for termination by the Partner, an email to [email protected]
+• For termination by the Partner, an email to hello@wecasa.co.uk

-• for termination by Wecasa: an email to the email address provided by the Partner when it created the Account.
+• For termination by Wecasa: an email to the email address provided by the Partner when it created the Account.

 This email must specify (i) the implementation of this termination clause, (ii) the date from which it will be effective and (iii) the reasons for terminating the agreement.